stvngrcia/holbertonschool-low_level_programming-2018/0x04-pointers_arrays_strings/README.md

 + puts2 - prints only even
 + puts_half - Prints only half of the string
 + print_array - prints an array
++ _strcpy - create a copy of a string